Charis Papageorgiou: Professional career

-After playing with the youth clubs of Anagennisi from 1965 to 1971, Papageorgiou began his senior club career with the Greek League club Aris in 1971.
-In 1983, he moved to Faiakes Corfu.
+After playing with the youth system clubs of Anagennisi, from 1965 to 1971, Papageorgiou began his senior club career with the Greek League club Aris in 1971.
+Papageorgiou was the Greek League Top Scorer, in the 1975–76 and 1978–79 seasons.
+During the 1978–79 Greek League season, he scored 60 points in a single game.

+Unfortunately, at the age of 26, and at the peak of his career, Papageorgiou suffered a partial rupture of his Achilles tendon, at the end of the 1978–79 season.
+As a result, he was sidelined from playing basketball for three years.
+After that injury, he was never the same player, and he was unable to regain his place as one of the best players in Greece.

+In 1983, Papageorgiou moved to Faiakes Corfu.
 He then returned to Aris in 1985, before joining Ilysiakos in 1987.

 National team career

-Papageorgiou was a member of the senior men's Greek national basketball team.
+Papageorgiou was a member of the senior men's Greek national team.
 With Greece's senior national team, he had a total of 82 caps, and scored a total of 886 points, for a scoring average of 10.8 points per game.
-He played at the EuroBasket 1973, the EuroBasket 1979, and the EuroBasket 1981.
+With Greece, he played at the 1973 FIBA EuroBasket, the 1979 FIBA EuroBasket, and the 1981 FIBA EuroBasket.